 NOTE: The periods referred to in this notice run from the date when the requirements for service of the notice are completed.
 Information about when the requirements for service were completed, as disclosed in the Authority's statutory declaration, can be obtained by contacting the Registrar of the Environment, Resources and Development Court, the Commonwealth Registrar or the relevant representative Aboriginal body.

-Form 3-Notice of amendment of notice of intention to acquire land
+Form 3-Notice of amendment of notice of intention to acquire land gave notice of intention to acquire the following interests in the following land:

-'''

-Land Acquisition Act 1969 (section 10(4))
+(section 10(4))

-TO:

-'''